Diabulimia: Causes

+Diabulimia

 Diabulimia is caused by a range of factors relating to body image, the regular use of insulin, and emotional well-being.
 The long-term management of type 1 diabetes often involves dietary restrictions for control of blood sugar level, which can raise a negative attention to diet.
 There is often a focus on the fact that insulin can cause weight gain, and that not using insulin can cause weight loss.
+For example, a person with type 1 diabetes may have experienced weight loss before the diagnosis, followed by weight gain when beginning treatment with insulin.
+This may lead to increased body dissatisfaction and preoccupation with weight loss.
 This increases the risk of eating disorders such as anorexia nervosa and bulimia nervosa.
-The vast majority of people with diabulimia are aware of the negative side effects that hyperglycaemia can cause.
-Skipping insulin can lead to weight loss without side effects at first, but the risk of side effects gets progressively worse - by this time, it is more difficult to change behaviour.
+The vast majority of people with diabulimia are aware of the negative side effects that hyperglycemia can cause.

+Skipping insulin can lead to weight loss without side effects at first, but the risk of side effects gets progressively worse - by this time, it is more difficult to change behavior.
+Weight gain can cause individuals to fear insulin as it is often seen as the root of their low self-esteem.
+Low self-esteem can lead to depression or anxiety about body image that contributes to difficulty with diabetes management.

-Often, people with type 1 diabetes who omit insulin injections will have already been diagnosed with an eating disorder such as anorexia nervosa, bulimia nervosa, or EDNOS.
-These individuals often think diabulimia is less common than it is and do not know how difficult it is to overcome.
-Unlike anorexia and bulimia, diabulimia sometimes requires the affected individual to stop caring for a medical condition.
+Often, individuals often think diabulimia is less common than it is and do not know how difficult it is to overcome.
 Unlike vomiting or starving, there is sometimes no clear action or willpower involved.
+Often, individuals will refuse to believe in the diagnosis or the long-term effects.

+Eating Disorders

+Eating disorders can stem from a variety of factors, extending beyond individual predispositions.
+Influences from Western culture, childhood sexual abuse, specific personality traits, and neurobiological factors are identified as additional contributors to the development of eating disorders.

+Western cultural influence plays a significant role, often promoting unrealistic beauty standards and societal pressures related to body image.
+The pervasive impact of media, emphasizing certain body ideals, can contribute to the development of unhealthy eating patterns.

+Childhood sexual abuse is recognized as a traumatic experience that may lead to the development of eating disorders.
+The psychological effects of such abuse can manifest in disordered eating as individuals cope with emotional distress through their relationship with food.

+Certain personality traits, such as perfectionism, low self-esteem, or a strong desire for control, are associated with an increased vulnerability to eating disorders.
+These traits may influence the way individuals perceive and interact with their bodies and food.

+Additionally, emerging evidence in the field of neurobiology suggests that there are biological factors contributing to the development and maintenance of eating disorders.
+Neurochemical imbalances and alterations in brain function may influence appetite regulation, reinforcing disordered eating behaviors.

+Understanding the multifaceted nature of these causes is crucial for comprehensive prevention and treatment strategies.